Have Some Empathy – Travelling With The User – Part IX

-In the past couple of years, “empathy” has become a sort of a buzzword, just like user experience.
+In the past couple of years, “empathy” has become a buzzword, just like user experience.
 In every meeting, there will be at least one person who will mention it.
 But this is not the reason for you to have empathy.

 Being able to put yourself in the user’s shoes will make you a better designer/developer.
 Knowing the user’s emotional drive or what makes her use your app, platform, or web property will open your creativity.

-However, the research and the findings mean nothing if they are not applied accordingly into the design of the project at hand.
-Empathy means that you should “become the user” and look at all the touchpoints, environments, mediums and processes and how they can be optimised.
+However, the research and the findings mean nothing if they are not applied according to the project’s design at hand.
+Empathy means that you should “become the user” and look at all the touchpoints, environments, mediums, and processes and how they can be optimised.

 Empathy is not an empty word.
 It is a necessity in the digital world.

 This post is part of a talk I gave at Bulgarian Web Summit on “Travelling With The User”.
 You can find the slides here.